-This project provides the web frontend for the Cloud Inquisitor system, and is built using AngularJS and angularjs-material (Google Material Design) elements, with a few jQuery based libraries as well.
+This project provides the web frontend for the Cloud Inquisitor system, and is built using AngularJS and AngularJS Material with a few jQuery based libraries as well.

 Building

 The code is built using npm and gulp.

 To get started building a working frontend, you need to first ensure you have NodeJS and npm installed and then run the following commands: